tremho/thunderbolt/README.md

-# thunderbolt
+# ThunderBolt

-A Framework for building Desktop and Mobile apps in unison
+A framework for desktop and mobile